Samsung Galaxy Z Fold 3 vs Z Fold 2

 Some say third time's the charm, and we couldn't agree more when it comes to the maturing of Samsung's foldable phone market.
 Who would've thought just two years ago that we will now be comparing Samsung foldable phones like it's nothing, and these will enter the usual carrier sales cycle of price drops when new successor features are introduced?

 OG Fold had a bunch of teething issues that Samsung remedied but it still felt like a proof of concept, so we'd actually start the clock from the Z Fold 2.
-A name is a name, though, so let's see how Samsung developed its foldable phone concept from the Z Fold 2 to the Z Fold 3.Well, we wouldn't call the Galaxy Z Fold 3 a proper third edition, as the
+A name is a name, though, so let's see how Samsung developed its foldable phone concept from the Z Fold 2 to the Z Fold 3 to warrant the cheaper price.Well, we wouldn't call the Galaxy Z Fold 3 a proper third edition, as the

 Samsung Galaxy Z Fold 3 vs Z Fold 2 design and displays

-As you can see, the display dimensions of the Galaxy Z Fold 3 are what the Z Fold 2 offers, both on the outside, and the all-important inner foldable screen panel, just that this time around the cover screen also comes with 120Hz refresh rate.
+The display dimensions of the Galaxy Z Fold 3 are what the Z Fold 2 offers, both on the outside, and the all-important inner foldable screen panel, just that this time around the cover screen also comes with 120Hz refresh rate.
+Samsung says that the new display is 80% more durable than the Z Fold 2's, as it uses tougher materials.
+The bezel-shaving induced allowed for a shorter and lighter Z Fold 3, too.

 The OG Flip pioneered the use of Ultra Thin Glass (UTG) cover for the bendable display while the OG Fold was still stuck at a polyimide (read: plastic) cover that first users peeled off thinking that it's a screen protector.

-The Z Fold 3 will be utilizing ultrathin glass, too, while Samsung is reportedly preparing to use a brand new supplier for it, the tried and trusted Corning.
+The Z Fold 3 is utilizing ultrathin glass, too, while Samsung is using a brand new supplier for it, the tried and trusted Corning.
 While Corning was developing its UTG covers for foldable phones last year, Samsung used the Germans from Schott as suppliers for the Z Fold 2, with finishing work done at home by DoInsys.

 The exclusive three year contract with Schott, however, means high component prices, so Samsung Electronics, the phone subdivision, has been looking for an alternative ever since, and we bet it's glad that Corning managed to pull off its own ultrathin cover glass tech in time.

-The final touches on Corning's disk sheets, however, like thinning, chemical treatment, and cutting, will be done by another Korean company but still, a bit of healthy competition is finally entering the foldable phone components supply chain.
+The final touches on Corning's disk sheets, however, like thinning, chemical treatment, and cutting, are done by another Korean company but still, a bit of healthy competition is finally entering the foldable phone components supply chain.

 - First foldable display with an under panel camera.